-Third edition of The Elements of Graphic Design to be released in early 2022
+Third edition of The Elements of Graphic Design to be delivered in mid-2022

 A thoroughly revisualized third edition of The Elements of Graphic Design: Space, Unity,Page Architecture, and Type is nearly done.
 The most significant addition are seven essays by prominent design practitioners on their perspective of how design and business.
 The wonderful contributors are Niklaus Troxler, Geray Gençer, Ashley Schofield, Brian D. Miller, Fons Hickman, Max Shangle, and Tad Crawford.